Hip Hop Hooray: Critical reception

-In an retrospective review, Jesse Ducker from Albumism said the song is "just about as ubiquitous" as "O.P.P.".
+In a 2018 retrospective review, Jesse Ducker from Albumism said the song is "just about as ubiquitous" as "O.P.P.".
 He added, "Most people remember the "Hey!
 Ho!
 Hey!
 Ho!" hook, but Treach and Vinnie Rock do a solid job trading four bar stanzas through the song's three verses.
 And Treach using "Tippy-tippy, pause, tippy-tippy pause" to describe him sneaking up on wack emcees is, if nothing else, creative."
 Upon the single release, Larry Flick from Billboard described it as "invigorating", noting that "once again, an anthemic chorus is the anchor for clever rhymes and a contagious melody.
 Rap purists will dig raw groove/lyrical undercurrent, though glossy production will glide right into the hearts of radio programmers."

 Reviewing 19 Naughty III, James Bernard from Entertainment Weekly stated, "Yes, there's an "O.P.P." on this one.
 "Hip Hop Hooray" is as catchy as the charttopper this New Jersey rap trio rode to superstardom, only the new flavor is not quite as frisky."
 Jean Rosenbluth from Los Angeles Times remarked that "the beats are mostly snappy and the rhymes catchy".
 Pan-European magazine Music & Media commented, "One of the golden rules for a hit is a good hook.
 When these rappers repetitively shout "Hey Hoo", like cheerleaders, everyone will join in automatically.
 "Hot hit hurray!" if you ask us."
 James Hamilton from Music Weeks RM Dance Update described it as a "moderately jaunty rap swayer".
-Touré from Rolling Stone declared it as a "strong single", and an "anthem".
+Touré from Rolling Stone named it a "strong single", and an "anthem".
+Rupert Howe from Select called it "over-catchy".
 Johnny Lee from Smash Hits felt that it "sounds a bit" like Jazzy Jeff's "Summertime", giving it three out of five.